Find answers to common questions about acupuncture

 • Before:

-• Eat a light meal 1-2 hours before
+• Eat a light meal 1 to 2 hours before

 • Wear loose, comfortable clothing